 The streaming software is the heart of your operation.
 It allows you to capture your video and audio, of encode them and broadcast them on Twitch.
 Popular software options for streaming on Twitch include :

-• Streamlabs OBS: A simplified version of OBS Studio, with a more intuitive interface and integrated features for stream management and audience interaction.
+- Streamlabs OBS: A simplified version of OBS Studio, with a more intuitive interface and built-in features for managing streams and audience interactions.

 These software packages provide Free overlayswhich is perfect for beginners.